Certora/Documentation/docs/gambit/mutation-verifier.md

 Here are some suggestions on how to troubleshoot when that happens.
 We are actively working on mitigating them.

-- There are currently no official Gambit binaries for Linux arm or Windows.
+- There are currently no official Gambit binaries for Linux ARM or Windows.
 That means that Gambit will not be installed with `pip install certora-cli`, and must be {ref}`built from source <build-gambit-from-source>`.

 - Sometimes, the problem stems from Gambit's mutant generation.
   Try running with `--gambit_only` and look at the generated mutations.